Ionian Sea, Greece

 Corfu is a great starting point for island hopping in the Ionian Sea.
 There are regular ferry departures from the port of Corfu Town and some from the port of Lefkimmi and Sidari.

-The most popular ferry connection is from Corfu to Paxi.
-There are weekly crossings from Corfu to Paxi all year round and the trip lasts around 2.5 hours.
+The most popular ferry connection is from Corfu to Paxi, operated by the ferry companies Lefkada Palace, Joy Cruises and Kerkyra Lines.
+There are daily crossings from Corfu to Paxi all year round and the trip lasts from 45 minutes to 2.5 hours.

 Other destinations that you can visit directly by ferry from Corfu are: